ChelseaKay12/Mobile_programming_Group3_KLA_CapstoneProject/README.md

 Notification
 NdejjeNest includes a notification button that keeps users informed whenever a new hostel is added to the system.
 This feature ensures that users do not miss out on newly available accommodation options, which is especially important in a dynamic environment where listings can change frequently.
 By providing timely updates, the app enhances user awareness and encourages continuous engagement.

-The notification system alerts users through the notification screen whenever new hostel data is introduced.
-These notifications are triggered based on updates to the hostel database and they are displayed in a clear and organized manner for easy viewing.
-The notification button serves as a central access point where users can check all updates at their convenience, ensuring they stay informed without needing to manually refresh or search for new listings.

-This feature adds significant value by making the application more proactive rather than reactive.
-Users can rely on the system to bring relevant updates directly to them, saving time and effort.
-It also increases user retention, as users are more likely to return to the app when they receive meaningful updates.
-In future improvements, the notification system could be enhanced with customization options, allowing users to control the type and frequency of notifications they receive.

 Testing and Quality Assurance